 I have a unique perspective.
 I’m not an academic, but I’m more than a practitioner.

-I founded and currently run a reentry nonprofit in Charleston, SC called Turning Leaf Project.
-The program is four months of group therapy and transitional employment to help men think and act differently so they stay out of prison.
+I founded and currently run a reentry nonprofit in Charleston, SC called Turn90.
+The program is four months of cognitive behavioral classes, transitional employment to help men think and act differently so they stay out of prison.

 In our early days we had tons of problems.
 I knew the research, but not the application.
 And the application is the hard part.
 Poor implementation has taken many a well-designed program down.
 It almost took us down.
 But it didn’t, and now I have experience in designing and implementing an evidence-informed reentry program.
 I understand how various program components – recruitment, assessment, phases, etc. – play out in the real world, and how to engage, retain and change the behavior of a difficult target population.